Skip to content

 3. Soup Parsing: Lightweight HTML parsing with CSS selector fallback using zerodep soup (zero external dependencies)

-4. CDP Browser Rendering: Self-hosted headless browser rendering via Chrome DevTools Protocol for SPA pages (requires CDP_ENDPOINT configuration)
+5. CDP Browser Rendering (optional): Self-hosted headless browser rendering via Chrome DevTools Protocol for SPA pages (requires CDP_ENDPOINT configuration)

-The tool fetches the raw HTML once and reuses it for both Readability and Soup extraction.
-It compares the results from both local strategies and picks the better one.
+The tool minimises HTTP round-trips: if Cloudflare Content Negotiation returns text/html instead of markdown (the common case), the response body is preserved and passed directly to the Readability/Soup extraction pipeline - no redundant second request is made.
+Both local strategies share this single HTML copy.
+When readability produces a high-confidence result (score ≥ 100 and text ≥ 2 000 characters), the soup pass is skipped entirely, saving 30-180 ms depending on document size.
+Otherwise the tool compares results from both strategies and picks the better one.
 If local extraction is insufficient and a CDP endpoint is configured, the tool renders the page in a headless browser and re-extracts content from the rendered HTML.
 If CDP is unavailable or still produces insufficient content, it falls back to Jina Reader.

 Extraction Process